Andrew Jackson Downing: Death

 On July 28, 1852, Downing was traveling on the steamer Henry Clay with his wife and extended family.
 A fire broke out amidships when the ship was just south of Yonkers, New York, on the Hudson River.
 A boiler explosion quickly spread flames across the wooden vessel and Downing was killed along with 80 others.
 A few ashen remains and his clothes were recovered days later.

 Downing's remains were interred first in Old Town Cemetery, but later transferred to Cedar Hill Cemetery, in his birthplace of Newburgh, New York.

 Following Downing's death, Withers and Vaux took over his architectural practice.
 After his death, writer and friend Nathaniel Parker Willis referred to Downing as "our country's one solitary promise of a supply for [the]... scarcity of beauty coin in our every-day pockets.
 He was the one person who could be sent for... to look at fields and woods and tell what could be made out of them".

 Legacy

 Downing influenced not only Vaux but also landscape architect Frederick Law Olmsted; the two men met at Downing's home in Newburgh.
 In 1858, their joint design, the Greensward Plan, was selected in a design competition for the new Central Park in New York City.
 In 1860, Olmsted and Vaux proposed that a bust of Downing be placed in the new park as an "appropriate acknowledgment of the public indebtedness to the labors of the late A. J. Downing, of which we feel the Park itself is one of the direct results."
-The monument was never built in the park, but a memorial urn honoring Downing stands in the Enid A. Haupt Garden near the Smithsonian's "Castle" (see Andrew Jackson Downing Urn).
+The monument was never built in the park, but a memorial urn honoring Downing stands in the Enid A. Haupt Garden near the Smithsonian Castle (see Andrew Jackson Downing Urn).